A note on quadrangular embedding of Abelian Cayley Graphs: Introduction

-The genus of a graph, defined as the minimum genus of a $2$-dimensional surface on which this graph can be embedded without crossings (\cite {GroTuc,Trud}), is well known as being an important measure of the graph complexity and it is related to other invariants like the algebraic connectivity of a graph (\cite{Moli,Boshier,Robus}).
+The genus of a graph, defined as the minimum genus of a $2$-dimensional surface on which this graph can be embedded without crossings (\cite {GroTuc,Trud}), is well known as being an important measure of the graph complexity and it is related to other invariants.

 A circulant graph, $C_{n}(a_{1},\dots,a_{k}),$ is an homogeneous graph which can be represented (with crossings) by $n$ vertices on a circle, with two vertices being connected if only if there is jump of $a_i$ vertices from one to the other (Figure \ref{cir_13_1_6}).
-Different aspects of circulant graphs have been studied lately, either theoretically or through their applications in telecommunication networks and distributed computation \cite{Lisko,Muzy,Felix,Heub03}.
+A circulant graph is particulary case of abelian Cayley graph.
+Different aspects of circulant graphs have been studied lately, either theoretically or through their applications in telecommunication networks and distributed computation \cite{LinYangLuHao,Matthew,Lisko,Muzy,Felix,Heub03}.

 Concerning specifically to the genus of circulant graphs few results are known up to now.
-We quote \cite{Boesch} for a small class of toroidal (genus one) circulant graphs, \cite{Heub03}, which establish a complete classification of planar circulant graphs, and the cases where the circulant graph is either complete or a bipartite complete graph (\cite {BeHA65,Hara,Ring65,RiYo68}).
+We quote \cite{Boesch} for a small class of toroidal (genus one) circulant graphs, \cite{Heub03} which establish a complete classification of planar circulant graphs, \cite{grande} which establish a complete classification of toroidal circulant graphs, and the cases where the circulant graph is either complete or a bipartite complete graph (\cite {BeHA65,Hara,Ring65a,Ring65b,RiYo68}).

 In \cite{Costa07} we show how any circulant graph can be viewed as a quotient of lattices and obtain as consequences that: i) for $k=2$, any circulant graph must be either genus one or zero (planar graph) and ii) for $k=3$, there are circulant graphs of arbitrarily high genus.